-This option enables a student to loan a Chromebook which they will use during the day and take home after School.
+This option enables a student to loan a Chromebook which they will use during the day and take home after school.
 The £50 deposit is used to cover the cost of any damage to the device or accessories and will be returned, less any reductions for repairs, once the Chromebook, charger and case are handed in at the end of the loan period - provided the equipment is in satisfactory condition.
 For this option, the school remains the owner of the Chromebook and there is no choice of Chromebook make or model.
-The Chromebook may have been used previously by other students, and can be changed at the School’s discretion at any time for a different make or model.
+The Chromebook may have been used previously by other students, and can be changed at the school’s discretion at any time for a different make or model.
 The Chromebook must be kept in its school provided case, a charge will be payable to replace a lost case or accessory.

 Loan of a Locker Chromebook £0

-In this instance the student collects a Chromebook each day from lockers before school and returns it after plenary.
+In this instance the student collects a Chromebook each day from lockers before school and returns it the end of the school day.
 The Chromebook will remain in school at all times and will be charged in lockers.
 The device cannot be taken home and the Chromebook remains the property of the school at all times.
 The device must be kept in a case.

 Own Chromebook Device

 You can purchase your own Chromebook and bring it to school, we cannot offer any repairs for these devices but may be able to offer support in a limited capacity.